micmejia/bible-dump/NKJV/1 John/1 John 2.md

 He who says, "I know Him," and does not keep His commandments, is a liar, and the truth is not in him.

 ###### 5
-But whoever keeps His word, truly the love of God [^a]is perfected in him.
+But whoever keeps His word, truly the love of God is perfected in him.
 By this we know that we are in Him.

 ###### 6
 He who says he abides in Him ought himself also to walk just as He walked.

 ###### 7
-[^b]Brethren, I write no new commandment to you, but an old commandment which you have had from the beginning.
-The old commandment is the word which you heard [^c]from the beginning.
+Brethren, I write no new commandment to you, but an old commandment which you have had from the beginning.
+The old commandment is the word which you heard from the beginning.

 ###### 8
 Again, a new commandment I write to you, which thing is true in Him and in you, because the darkness is passing away, and the true light is already shining.